phillm4/ISS_uNLC/README.md

+# Instrument Shaft Segmentation using Unsupervised Non-local Consensus Voting

+Instrument shaft segmentation for surgical robotic images was performed using the methods described in Pathak et al.’s 2017 Conference on Computer Vision and Pattern Recognition (CVPR) paper, [''Learning Features by Watching Objects Move''](http://cs.berkeley.edu/~pathak/unsupervised_video/).
+In particular, pseudo ground truth data for instrument segmentation was generated using the [unsupervised motion-based segmentation algorithm](https://github.com/pathak22/videoseg) presented in section 5.1 of Pathak et al. Convolutional neural networks (CNNs) trained from pseudo ground truth data have been shown to outperform the leading unsupervised methods for object detection.
+It is desired that the obtained pseudo ground truth data for instrument segmentation will be used to train Fully Convolutional Networks (FCNs) to perform semantic segmentation.

+The unsupervised motion-based segmentation algorithm is largely inspired by Faktor and Irani’s 2014 British Machine Vision Conference (BMVC) paper, [''Video Segmentation by Non-Local Consensus Voting''](http://www.wisdom.weizmann.ac.il/~vision/NonLocalVideoSegmentation.html).
+Pathak et al.’s algorithm, denoted as uNLC, differs from Faktor and Irani’s algorithm, denoted as NLC, as uNLC substitutes a trained edge detector for an unsupervised superpixel generator.

+Using the methods described in Pathak et al. and Faktor and Irani, pseudo ground truth data for instrument shaft segmentations was obtained and evaluated.
+The installation and usage instructions of the software that was used to obtain the presented results is described below.

 ## Disclaimer
 The majority of the software used for this project is from Pathak's [videoseg](https://github.com/pathak22/videoseg) library.
 While a handful of modifications and changes were introduced, the software is ultimately under the ownership of Pathak et al., the authors of [Learning Features by Watching Objects Move](http://cs.berkeley.edu/~pathak/unsupervised_video/).